 Ball handling is one of the most important basketball fundamentals.
 It allows players to move around the court while protecting the orange.
 It also allows them to eliminate their defender in 1v1 situations.
 Understanding the basics of ball handling is essential if you want to become a complete basketball player.

-Today, I am going to give you a ton of tips and show you the best basketball ball handling drills you can perform in order to skyrocket your handles.
+Today, I am going to give you a ton of tips and show you the best basketball ball handling drills you can perform to skyrocket your handles.

 Ball Handling Tips